SentinelOne (S)

 11. Cash Is King

-SentinelOne broke even from a free cash flow perspective over the last year, giving the company limited opportunities to return capital to shareholders.
+SentinelOne has shown weak cash profitability over the last year, giving the company limited opportunities to return capital to shareholders.
+Its free cash flow margin averaged 2.1%, subpar for a software business.

 Over the next year, analysts predict SentinelOne’s cash conversion will improve.
-Their consensus estimates imply its breakeven free cash flow margin for the last 12 months will increase to 9.2%, giving it more optionality.
+Their consensus estimates imply its free cash flow margin of 2.1% for the last 12 months will increase to 9.2%, it options for capital deployment (investments, share buybacks, etc.).

 12. Balance Sheet Assessment